 Mary Katherine Murphy

-Mary Katherine Murphy works for Civitas Media as a reporter for the Laurinburg Exchange.
+Mary Katherine Murphy works for Civitas Media as a staff writer for The Laurinburg Exchange.